 I met Sahib in Poshina, a village in the northern state of Gujarat fairly close to the border with Rajasthan.
 At dawn, the first day, I started walking in the village.
-The first thing I noticed was that there were a few people sleeping on the streets, some of them on a platform in front of an array of small shops.
-A young boy was awake among them standing next to a pile of blankets.
-I waved at him, took a quick photo and continued to explore further.
-A couple of hours later, as I was retracing my steps to go back for what I felt was a well-deserved breakfast, I saw this young boy again.
+The first thing I noticed was that a few people were sleeping on the streets, some of them on a platform in front of an array of small shops.
+A young boy was among them, standing next to a pile of blankets.
+I waved at him, took a quick photo, and continued to explore further.
+A couple of hours later, as I retraced my steps to return for what I felt was a well-deserved breakfast, I saw this young boy again.
 He was sitting on what I assume was his mother’s lap, next to an older boy and a much older lady.
 The older boy was Sahib, 10 years old, looking serious and responsible.
-I sat with them for a while and learned that the younger boy was his little brother and the older lady, his grandmother.
+I sat with them for a while and learned that the younger boy was his little brother and the older lady his grandmother.
 His father meandered toward us at a later point.

 Sahib is not from Poshina, he is a wanderer or an itinerant.
 His family does not have a home.
-To earn a little money for the family, he burns frankinsence in the top-tier of a three-tiered vessel.
-Sahib goes around the village stopping at houses and shops to offer them the smoke and smell of his frankincense that he shares using a small piece of cardboard as a fan in exchange for a few coins.
-This is his life: he does not go to school, he just walk around offering to “purify” people’s life thru a little sniff of his frankincense.
-After chatting for a while, Sahib announced that it was time for him to start his round and I decided to follow along (breakfast will have to wait to the annoyance of my hungry stomach).
+To earn a little money for the family, he burns frankincense in the top tier of a three-tiered vessel.
+Sahib goes around the village, stopping at houses and shops to offer them the smoke and smell of his frankincense that he shares using a small piece of cardboard as a fan in exchange for a few coins.
+This is his life: he does not go to school; he just walk around offering to “purify” people’s life thru a little sniff of his frankincense.
+After chatting for a while, Sahib announced that it was time for him to start his round, and I decided to follow along (breakfast would have to wait to the annoyance of my hungry stomach).

-And so Sahib (and I) spent the next few hours in the streets of this small village, chatting with the tailors (somehow Poshina has a lot of tailors) and the shop owners, knocking at doors of family homes in narrow streets, meeting people some of whom he clearly knew but also new ones.
-Though Sahib is clearly Muslim, the villagers who are predominantly Hindus seemed to be as welcoming to his frankincense or to Sahib as the Muslims were.
+And so Sahib (and I) spent the next few hours in the streets of this small village, chatting with the tailors (somehow Poshina has a lot of tailors) and the shop owners, knocking at doors of family homes in narrow streets, meeting people some of whom he knew but also new ones.
+Though Sahib is Muslim, the villagers, predominantly Hindus, seemed to welcome his frankincense or Sahib as the Muslims were.